nadiia-tsytsylina/image-finder/README.md

 This is a React application.

-the app allows user to search for images by tags (name, color, theme) and displays the results as an image gallery.
+The app allows user to search for images by tags (name, color, theme) and displays the results as an image gallery.

 ## Technology stack